algb12/GraphDS/README.md

 The following is a quick primer on the usage of GraphDS:

 ### Directed and undirected graphs
 In graph theory, there are two main types of graphs.
 On one hand, there are directed graphs.
-A directed graph has vertices connected with a one-way edge.
-Think of a directed graph as a one-way lane, you can start at any vertex, but can the only follow along the directionality of each edge to the neighboring vertex.
+A directed graph has vertices connected with by one-way edges.
+Think of a edges of a directed graph as a one-way lanes – you can start at any vertex, but can then only follow along the directionality of the edge to the neighboring vertex.

 On the other hand, there are undirected graphs.
 They allow you to get from any vertex to any neighbor, as in undirected graphs, there is no concept of ancestors and descendants.
+Think of edges of an undirected graph as normal roads, with traffic in both directions.
 Vertices are simply connected with each other by directionless edges.

 The following shows how to initialize a directed graph: